 That is everything from my opinion on how to choose a camera for your needs.

-You should be able to make the wisest choice based on a number of criterias I have listed above
+You should be able to make the wisest choice based on a number of criteria we have listed above

 Although there is a wide variation of these photographic tools in the markets.
 This should give you an idea to find a camera that will match your skill level and at the same time satisfy your needs comfortably.